AdobeDocs/campaign-standard.it-IT/help/developing/using/data-model-best-practices.md

 ### Chiavi di identificazione {#keys}

-Ogni risorsa creata in Adobe Campaign deve avere almeno una univoca [chiave di identificazione](../../developing/using/configuring-the-resource-s-data-structure.md#defining-identification-keys).
+Ogni risorsa creata in Adobe Campaign deve avere almeno una [chiave di identificazione](../../developing/using/configuring-the-resource-s-data-structure.md#defining-identification-keys).

 <!--Most organizations are importing records from external systems.
 While the physical key of a resource lies behind the PKey attribute, it is possible to determine a custom key in addition.